thruthesky/easy_packages/easy_like/README.md

 - `vote` is the action of voting(doing) like or unlike.
 - `like document` is the document under `/likes` collection.
+- `target document` is the original document that hte like is refering.
+It can be a user document, post document, commnet document, chat room document, or what ever.

 ## Database structure for Like and Dislike

-- `/likes/{documentId}`: is the like document for holding like information.
+- `/likes/{documentId}`: This is where like information saved.
+And the id of the document is the target document.
-    - The fields are
-      - `documentReference`: to access the document that this like belong to.
+- `documentReference`: This is the reference of the target document.
+It's a reference.
+So it can access the target document regardless of any collection.
 - `likedBy`: is the list of user uid who did like.
-If the user unlikes, then the uid will be removed.
+If the user unlikes, then the uid will be removed from this field.

 ## Logic